 How To Make A Digital Vision Board: Desktop Wallpaper with Canva

-Check out the above video for a walk-through of this tutorial.
+Check out the above video for a walk-through of this tutorial for How To Make A Digital Vision Board with Canva.

 A quick note: You can use different software for your base.
 I like Canva because it’s free and it has already created template sizes so you don’t have to figure that part out.